cbranch101/react-wiring-library/docSite/website/docs/getting-started.md

 ## 3. Run the example

-Copy this test into your project and run it.
+Copy this test into a project and run it.

 ```javascript
 import {getRender} from 'react-wiring-library'